What are the most impactful network detection and response use cases in enterprise security?

 Use Case 4: Improving Incident Response Through High-Fidelity Forensics

-- How did the attacker get in
+- How did the attacker get in?

-- Where did he move laterally
+- Where did movement occur?

-- What data did he access
+- What data was accessed?

-- Is the threat still active
+- Is activity still present?

 Why this matters:

-- Entire attack chains can be rebuilt accurately
+- Entire attack chains can be rebuilt

 - Containment can be validated by confirming traffic cessation